 The First Niagara Rochester Fringe Festival

 The First Niagara Rochester Fringe Festival takes place annually in September.
-In 2013, the festival doubled in size from five to ten days and attracted more than 50,000 people to its performances at more than two dozen official venues in and around the East End.
+Since its inception in 2012, the festival doubled in size from five to ten days and has attracted more than 50,000 people to its performances at more than two dozen official venues in and around the East End.

 Why is it called a Fringe Festival?